luyentru/MLOps/reports/README.md

 > Answer:

 --- We had to manually adjust hyperparameters as we could not set up the Wandb sweeping to work with Hydra.
 We created and ran eight distinct experiments and monitored each one in the Wandb web interface.
 In the figure, you can see we logged training and validation losses, as well as accuracies for each run of the experiment.
 Training and validation loss track the model's learning process, with a decreasing value indicating the model's ability to learn over time, while accuracy gave us a clear picture of whether it was actually getting better at making the right predictions.
 Some models showed clear signs of both overfitting and underfitting.
 From the eight experiments, we selected the model with the highest validation accuracy and evaluated it on the test dataset, yielding around 40% accuracy, which is relatively low and indicates substantial room for improvement.
 Future work could benefit from more advanced techniques like Bayesian optimization or automated sweeps.
 The bad performance could also be attributed to the training dataset size.
-It contains only 1075 training samples, so expanding the dataset by gathering additional images could significantly improve model performance and generalization.Lastly, implementing image augmentation techniques could help increase the effective size and diversity of our training data.
+It contains only 1075 training samples, so expanding the dataset by gathering additional images could significantly improve model performance and generalization.
+Lastly, implementing image augmentation techniques could help increase the effective size and diversity of our training data.

 ![screenshot](figures/wandb.png) ---